economicanalysiswithmatrices/F-Society-Group-Project/README.md

 - CHANGE NAME OF COW TO FROG
 - Change Win and lose text to something readable on every colour car
 - Change Win and lose font?
+- Use 'You win' and 'You lose' images instead?